 Special offers and pricing deals

-Example: if a five percent sales discount did not encourage more orders, offering free gift wrapping or shipping might be a more successful promotion.
-It is important to understand your customers and what offers they will be attracted to.
+For example, if a five percent sales discount didn't encourage more orders, offering free gift wrapping or shipping might be a more successful promotion.
+It's important to understand your customers and what offers they will be attracted to.

 Package or bundle stock

-Example: within a beauty salon bundled offers could include a discount for buying shampoo and conditioner at the same time, or having a manicure and a pedicure.
+For example, a beauty salon could provide customers with bundled offers – such as a discount for buying shampoo and conditioner at the same time, or having a manicure and a pedicure.

-Offer a percentage discount or 'get one free' when customers buy a set number of items.
-This increases the size and value of customer orders and helps to move stock which may be needed for clearance items.
-It is also a good idea when your supplier offers discounts for larger order volumes and you can purchase stock at a reduced price.
+This increases the size and value of customer orders, and helps to move stock which may be needed for clearance items.
+It's also a good idea when your supplier offers discounts for larger order volumes and you can purchase stock at a reduced price.

-Example: grocery shops and clothing retailers regularly encourage shoppers to buy one get-one-free, buy five get-one-free, or buy one and get the second item at a reduced price.
+For example, grocery shops and clothing retailers regularly encourage shoppers to buy one get-one-free, buy five and get-one-free, or buy one and get the second item at a reduced price.